profsmith89/ctps/_sources/glossary.md

 **loopback address:** the **IP address** 127.0.0.1 that means the **localhost**.

+**machine learning (ML):** a field in computer science in which we build algorithms that can be trained on existing data (e.g., this is a picture of a cat) and then make predictions or classifications when given previously unseen data (e.g., is this a picture of a cat?).
+There are several different broad techniques for machine learning.

 **method:** see **function** (until Act II).

 **module:** a Python script from which we want to pull some function or other definitions to use in our own script.
 See **library**.